 - To reduce the number of people in the facility, opportunities to observe classes in person will be limited.

 - Observation in person will be possible for students ages 2-4 years.
 Only one parent/guardian per student will be allowed to observe in person.
-Siblings 1 year and younger are allowed with the parent but siblings 2 years and older will not be allowed to stay in the building.
+Infant siblings are allowed with the parent; older siblings will not be allowed to stay in the building.
 A class observation schedule may be in place depending on the day and time of class.
 We will make assignments based on enrollment and facility capacity.

 - Parent/guardian observation in person for students ages 5 years and older will NOT be possible.